kholia/OSX-KVM/HighSierra/README.md

 * Ubuntu 17.04 running on i5-6500 CPU.

+* Gentoo running on FX-8320 CPU with AMD RX 470 GPU passthrough

+* Gentoo running on i5-5200U

 Tested with QEMU >= 2.10 (with an out-of-tree patch) and Linux 4.10.x / 4.12.x.
 A CPU with SSE4.1 support is required for macOS High Sierra.
 Intel VT-x / AMD SVM is required.